 After the strict fasting of Lent, an explosion of "forbidden" foods appears on the Eastern European Easter table.

-There is no better example than these slightly sweet yeast bread full of butter, sugar and, sometimes, cheese.
+There is no better example than these slightly sweet yeast loaves of bread full of butter, sugar and, sometimes, cheese.

 A staggering number of eggs, a symbol of fertility, rebirth, spring, and the Resurrection figures prominently in them.
 Their names are often some form of the word paska, which means "Easter."